Need help finding something?

 One important reason for using a draft is that, should the importer fail to pay for the goods purchased, the exporter, or more usually the foreign bank involved, can sue for the money on the basis of the documentary draft alone.
 It does not have to prove the terms of the export sales contract.

 The exporter knows that the branch of its bank in the foreign country, or its correspondent bank, will not hand over the shipping documents (including the bill of lading that transfers ownership of the goods to the foreign importer).
-Unless the importer has made payment or, in the case of credit sales, accepted a draft for future payment.

 Another reason for the use of a draft is that the exporter can fund sooner, even though it has granted credit terms to the foreign importer, by discounting the draft with its own bank.